How mini-LED displays benefit content creators: A look at the MSI Creator 17 — the world's first laptop with a mini-LED display

 Switching over to the HDR mode, we see significant improvements in our display measurements.
 Though the brightness value takes a hit, the black levels seem to be very close to an OLED at just 0.07.
 We also see increased coverage of the Adobe RGB (94%) and sRGB (99%) coverage in HDR mode.

-All these measurements indicate that creative professionals will be thoroughly served with the Creator 17's mini-LED displays, enabling them to work in greater detail than ever before.
+All these measurements indicate that creative professionals will be thoroughly served with the Creator 17's mini-LED display, enabling them to work in greater detail than ever before.

 The MSI Creator 17 is now available across major retailers and e-tailers worldwide.
 More information about the Creator 17 is available on the MSI website.